Wizard451345/kickstart.nvim/README.md

 This has:

 - [x] Everything in Kickstart, including the `Lazy.nvim` package manager.
-- [x] I don't know the rest because I forgot.
+- [x] Also some plugins from Kickstart with some additional plugins.

 ## What I am working on right now?

-I am currently doing Lua so I can understand what I am doing, also LSP does not work on my end, likely as a result of using an ARM based computer.
-Yeah.
-It is because of ARM :( F
+I am currently doing Lua so I can understand what I am doing.
+I feel like I am now 'smart enough' to at least edit this configuration on my own.
+So expect changes soon :)
+I want to say thanks to TJ for helping me learn this. :)

 TODO:
-- [ ] I now feel that I should make this repo as my own now, I feel like I am now 'smart enough' to at least edit this configuration on my own.
-  I want to say thanks to TJ for helping me learn this. :)
 - [x] I want there to be an autoformatter.
 Autocomplete the `{} [] and quotes` maybe I could create a request or plug-in my own?
   > Used autoclose.nvim.
 Still need to tweak a little more.
 Especially for HTML's' < >.
 - [x] Finish organizing plugins and lsp's etc. Into their respective directories.
 Especially now that I know how most things work.